Seanyap90/MLdeploy/README.md

 <h1 style="color:orange;">MLdeploy</h1>

-Deployment of various ML solutions over the cloud and on the edge.
+Deployment of various AI/ML solutions over the cloud and on the edge.

 For me, and everyone who needs to start somewhere in deploying AI/ML/CV solutions.